The Endless Search For New Suppliers

 If the two tools above don’t strike your fancy, you can always kick it old school with Excel.

-When creating your spreadsheet make sure that you track the name of the company, the date you sent your initial email, their response, and further dates to follow up.
 You may want to create a new spreadsheet for each box you ship, so your spreadsheet doesn’t get too messy.

 All you need to do is sign up for the app and enter your website of choice.
 The app will work its magic and you’ll have a list of all the emails associated with the company.

-If you’ve never done email outreach before it can be a little overwhelming.
-But, just remember there’s another person on the other side of the email.
-It’s easy to get caught up being super formal, but just be yourself.
+It sometimes helps to remember that there’s another person on the other side of the email.
+It’s easy to get caught up in being formal, but it’s far more important to be yourself.

-Effective communication is both efficient and personable – if your email doesn’t read like a conversation, then you’re doing it wrong.
+Effective communication is both efficient and personable—if your email doesn’t read like a conversation, then you’re doing it wrong.

-Make your email about the other party, not your company.
-Entice them with social proof, your subscribers, previous boxes, and a little bit of cash and you’ll have a steady stream of solid suppliers to work with.
+If you entice them with social proof, information about your subscribers and details of your previous boxes, you’ll have a steady stream of solid suppliers to work with.